nishant37/Javascript_Snippet/Basic_Javascript/README.md

 Switch Statement is used to perform different actions based on different conditions.

 There can be multiple case clauses for the same code to be executed.

+**Truthy and Falsy Values**
+Falsy Values in Javascript includes 'Undefined', 'null', '0', ''(Empty Strings), 'Not a Number(NaN)'

+Truthy Values: NOT Falsy Values

+If/Else is the handy way to describe if value of variable is defined or not